ThomasDanilo96/brew-sphp/README.md

-# brew-sphp
-Switch PHP CLI and Apache versions easily on macOS via Homebrew
+# Homebrew formula for sphp